 For the application at our department it is not necessary to provide apostilled documents.

-For the enrollment you will definitely need your (final) bachelor's degree certificate; exemptions are not possible.
+For the enrolment at LMU you will definitely need your (final) bachelor's degree certificate; exemptions are not possible.

 First of all, it is important that you carefully deliberate what kind of program you are looking for.

 - While the master's program in Quantitative Economics (MQE) is the right program for you if you look for a quantitatively very challenging program preparing you for an advanced research career,

 - the master's program in Economics (MSc Economics) is right for you if you are looking for an excellent preparation for an international career as an applied economist.

 Hence, the two programs are NOT substitutes but have very different requirements and will exhibit very different modes of instruction.

 You will know about the decision on your suitability for the MQE early enough to decide whether it makes sense for you to apply for the MSc Economics.